 A placement audition is required for Woodwinds & Brass sections; call 302.762.1132 to schedule.
 Woodwinds & Brass sections are currently auditioning for substitutes.
 At least one solo work and all scales should be prepared.
 String players who can play comfortably in 5th position, who are comfortable with fairly complex rhythms and who can play all scales in two or three octaves are welcome to join.
 Please call the Wilmington front desk so that the orchestra can welcome you at 302.762.1132.

 MILFORD STRING ENSEMBLE (6 years to adult) based in Milford

 Led by Michelle Peters, this beginning string ensemble welcomes students of violin, viola, cello and bass.
 Beginning adult students welcome, as well!
 A great first reading experience, this ensemble prepares students for First State Youth Orchestra.
 Performance opportunities occur throughout the year.
 Call 302.422.2043 to register today – no audition necessary.

-DELAWARE WOMEN’S CHORUS based in Wilmington
+DELAWARE WOMEN’S CHORUS, Wilmington